meetshah06/SLR-Parser/README.md

 # SLR-Parser

+### First & Follow

+* FIRST and FOLLOW are functions which return a set.
+* One can can directly call FIRST('E') or FOLLOW('E') where either of them return a set containing the elements of first and follow of E.
-gram is a dictionary containing key as the symbol on the left and the value containing a list of list of all productions Everything else is a set
+* gram is a dictionary with key, value pairs where the key is the symbol on the left and the value contains a 2D list (list of list) of all productions
+* Every other data structure used is a set.

-gram - dictionary
+1) gram - dictionary
-terminals - set
+2) terminals - set
-nonterminals - set
+3) nonterminals - set
-FIRST AND FOLLOW are functions which return a set
-In your code you can directly call FOLLOW('E') / FIRST('E') which will return a set containing all elements in follow / first of E